Meshchera people: Remaining ethnic influence

 Ethnographers treat the modern Meshchera as a local group within the Russian ethnos.
 These Russian-speakers live in the massive forests on the frontier between the Moscow, Ryazan and Vladimir Oblasts.
 Some Meshchera also appear in the regions of Tambov, Penza and Saratov Oblasts.
 They are generally dark and of medium height and they continue to live as fishermen, bee-keepers and huntsmen.

 It is believed that the Mishars, a subgroup of the Tatars, inherited the name Meshchera, but it remains unclear whether the ethnonym derives from the name of the region in which the group originally lived or actually indicates that the group traces its descent from the original Finno-Ugric tribe.

 Culture

 The Meschera were primarily fishermen, beekeepers, hunters and bronze craftsmen.
 They knew of agriculture, but they only used it in limited amounts.
 Prior to assimilation from the Russians, they held to animistic beliefs.

 Language

 Some linguists think that Meschera might have been a dialect of Mordvinic, while Pauli Rahkonen has suggested on the basis of toponymic evidence that it was a Permic or closely related language.
-Rahkonen's speculation has been criticized by other scientists, such as by the Russian Uralist Vladimir Napolskikh.
+Rahkonen's speculation has been criticized by the Russian Uralist Vladimir Napolskikh.

-Some toponyms which Rahkonen suggested as Permic are the hydronymic stems: Un-, Ič-, Ul and Vil-, which can be compared to Udmurt uno 'big', iči 'little', vi̮l 'upper' and ulo 'lower'.
-Rahkonen also theorized the name Meshchera itself could be a Permic word, and its cognate be Komi mösör 'isthmus'.
+Some toponyms which Rahkonen suggested as Permic are the hydronymic stems: un-, ič-, vil- and ul-, which can be compared to Udmurt uno 'big', ič́i 'little', vi̮l 'upper' and ulo 'lower'.
+Rahkonen also theorized the name Meshchera itself could be a Permic word, and its cognate be Komi möśör 'isthmus'.